ibnsultan/swap/readme.md

 # Swahili Programming Language
 **SWAP** was created so as to help non-English speaking natives to have a much easier understanding  in Programming (i.e SWAHILI) in Tanzania .
-It is the only programming Language that allows programmers to code in the Swahili Language construct
+It is a programming Language that allows programmers to write codes in the Swahili Language construct

 ## Author